rlaboiss/sand-flask-label/README.md

 ### The SVG template file

 The appearance of the labels is controlled via the file [template.svg](template.svg).
-This SVG file can be edited with vector graphic editors, like [Inkscape](https://inkscape.org/).
+This SVG file can be edited with any vector graphic editor, like [Inkscape](https://inkscape.org/).
 It must contain, at least, three objects:

 1. one text object with the rendered text “#TEXT1#”,
 2. one text object with the rendered text “#TEXT2#”, and
 3. an image object for inclusion of the PNG image of the QR code.

-The two text will be rendered in the final PDF files with the same font, style and size, as seen in the SVG file.
+The two text objects will be rendered in the final PDF files with the same font, style, and size, as seen in the SVG file.

 For the image object, the associated SVG element `<image>` must have the following properties: